artemdemo/frontend-interview-questions/js-questions.md

 ---

-**Q.** What will be result ofeach of following exprassions?
+**Q.** What will be result of each of following exprassions?
 Explain why their are differ:

 ```javascript
 0 == false